gwizard/gwizard/gwizard-config/README.md

 }
 ```

-You have one single config file and you have bound the `WebConfig` and `DbConfig` sections so that components
+You have one single config file and you have bound the `WebConfig` and `DbConfig` objects so that components
 in modules which depend on these bindings can find them.